Batista94/Batista94/README.md

 ###

-<p align="left">- Systems analyst with over 5 years' experience in agile projects and solutions involving artificial intelligence, specialized in optimizing processes and supporting strategic decisions with data.
-Specialist in optimizing processes, managing end-to-end projects and translating business requirements into strategic technological solutions.
-Proven expertise in predictive analysis and generating insights for strategic decisions, with a strong focus on information security and agile methodologies.<br>- Transitioning to Data Science/Machine Learning Rolest<br>- MBA in AI and Big Data: Focus on deep learning, optimization, and predictive tools</p>
+<p align="left">- Professional with a background in Artificial Intelligence and Big Data, experienced in data analysis and process optimization in the sugar-energy sector.
+Acts as an intermediary between business and technology, leading the gathering of requirements and the implementation of automated solutions that directly impact operational efficiency.

+Developed applied projects in Machine Learning and Deep Learning, creating time series, classification, and neural network models using Scikit-learn, TensorFlow, and Keras.
+Knowledge in predictive analytics, hyperparameter tuning, and feature engineering, with active repositories on GitHub for practical validation.
+Interested in MLOps and model deployment in the cloud (AWS SageMaker, Flink, S3).</p>

 ###